A Guide for Moving Abroad to Japan

 Moving to Japan for Work Opportunities

 There are many job opportunities in Japan.
-The apparent job of an English teacher is a popular way if you want to move abroad and live in Japan.
+Becoming an English teacher is a popular choice if you want to move abroad and live in Japan.
 Some Japanese companies might hire a foreigner to be the “English” face of the company.
 In that case, you can be a translator, sales manager, IT professional, service staff, etc. Many multinational companies in Japan need engineers, bankers, lawyers, and other professionals to fill in senior positions.

 Cost of Living in Japan

-Those moving to or thinking about moving to Japan should know that Japan is quite expensive to live.
-According to data from numbeo.com, the estimated monthly cost for a single person in Tokyo without rent is $1,174.35 USD (as per data retrieved in May 2021).
+Those moving to or thinking about moving to Japan should know that Japan is quite expensive to live in.
+The estimated monthly cost for a single person in Tokyo without rent is $1,174.35 USD (as per data retrieved in May 2021).
 Why is living in Japan so expensive?
-For one, Japan is an archipelago of Islands, meaning that many items have to be imported to the country, which increases the overall costs of goods.
+For one, Japan is an archipelago of islands, meaning that the country has to import many of its goods, increasing the overall cost.

-Dairy prices are considerably overpriced, with a gallon of milk costing about $7 USD.
-The other reason is that Japanese culture puts huge pressure on the excellence of the goods and services, and that, anywhere in the world, comes with a premium price.
-Thirdly, as a business, political and cultural center of Japan, Tokyo itself is also the most expensive city in Japan.
+The other reason is that Japanese culture puts huge pressure on the excellence of the goods and services, and that, anywhere in the world, comes at a premium.
+It’s also worth noting that as the business, political and cultural center of Japan, Tokyo is also Japan’s most expensive city.
 In fact, it is one of the most expensive cities in the world to live in.

 Read: Cost of Living in Japan